11 Symptoms Of Transmission Problems Every Driver Should Be Aware Of

 The transmission is an integral part of a vehicle’s drivetrain.
 In a nutshell, transmissions select (or in the case of a manual, allow you to select) the most efficient gear ratio for the speed of your car and the RPM of the engine.
 Automatic and manual transmissions use gears and clutches to change between gear ratios.
 With so many moving parts in constant motion, transmission issues are not uncommon.

-- Slipping Transmission: If you step on the gas and the engine revs high but your car barely moves, your transmission might be slipping.
-A slipping transmission can produce an audible whining noise, and can feel as if the transmission suddenly changed gears at a time it shouldn’t have.
-If you drive a car with a manual transmission, you may notice clutch slipping when going up a hill in too high of a gear.
+If you step on the gas and the engine revs high but your car barely moves, your transmission might be slipping.
+A slipping transmission can produce an audible whining noise and can feel as if the transmission suddenly changed gears at a time it shouldn’t have.
+If you drive a car with a manual transmission, you may notice the clutch slipping when going up a hill in too high of a gear.

-- Hard Shifting: A rough, clunky shift can be an indication of transmission issues.
-A rough shift can feel as if the transmission is “dropping” into the next gear, and may be accompanied by an audible clunking sound.
+A rough, clunky shift can be an indication of transmission issues.
+A rough shift can feel as if the transmission is “dropping” into the next gear and may be accompanied by an audible clunking sound.

-- Clutch drag (manual): On manual transmission vehicles, the clutch is operated by the driver.
-If you depress the clutch fully but your vehicle continues to move after you have stopped or stalls, an issue is preventing the clutch from fully disengaging.
+In manual transmission vehicles, the clutch is operated by the driver.
+If you depress the clutch fully but your vehicle continues to move after you have stopped or stall, an issue is preventing the clutch from fully disengaging.

 When to see a mechanic